smartcontractkit/documentation/docs/Introduction/getting-started/conceptual-overview.md

 ### Functions

-**Functions** are used to access and modify the state of the contract, and call functions on external contracts. `HelloWorld` has a function called `updateMessage`, which updates the current message stored in the state.
+**Functions** can access and modify the state of the contract or call other functions on external contracts. `HelloWorld` has a function named `updateMessage`, which updates the current message stored in the state.

 ```solidity
 constructor(string memory initialMessage) {